Listowel Cyclones: 2017 Sutherland Cup

-The Listowel Cyclones began the Sutherland Cup semi-finals as the 1st ranked team and faced the Western Conference champions London Nationals.
-On Friday April 21, 2017, the London Nationals defeated the Listowel Cyclones 3–2 in game 5 in a heart breaking overtime win, defeating the Cyclones 4–1 in the series.
-Although it wasn't the ideal result of the season there is a lot to be proud of including a midwestern conference 1st place finish (first in team history), a Cherrey cup championship (only 2nd championship in 37 years) and several players from this years team can return next year.
+The Listowel Cyclones who ranked at number one in the list played against the London Nationals, the Western Conference champions, in the semi-finals of the Sutherland Cup.
+The London Nationals beat the Listowel Cyclones 3-2 in overtime in Game 5 on April 21, 2017, and won the match 4-1.
+Even after the defeat in the semi-finals, the Listowel Cyclones managed to break some new records for themselves during the 2016-17 season.

-2018 Sutherland Cup Champions
+2018 Sutherland Cup champions

 The Listowel Cyclones started the Sutherland Cup semi-finals as the 3rd-ranked team and faced the Golden Horseshoe Champions Caledonia Pro Fit Corvairs in the finals after defeating the London Nationals 4-2 in the semi-finals.
 On Tuesday May 1, 2018, the Listowel Cyclones defeated the Caledonia Pro Fit Corvairs and completed the 4-game sweep (4–3, 6–3, 2–1, 4–1) to earn the organization's first-ever Junior B Sutherland Cup Championship.